daxxded/Nadiya/README.md

 - **Pause / Settings**: `Esc` toggles the overlay (adjust audio, text speed, and AI usage).
 Close the window or press `Ctrl+Esc` to quit.

 ## Gameplay Flow
-Each day is split into the four planned segments plus an end-of-night rest phase:
-1. **Morning – School**: arrive at 8:15, spend 15 real minutes chatting outside with AI and canned classmates, survive a five-minute hallway roam (complete with a vending machine that spends Nadiya’s €10 starting cash), then tackle an increasingly tough German quiz after a short teacher intro.
-Click the clock skip if you’re ready to jump straight to class.
-2. **Afternoon – Home**: explore Nadiya's enlarged apartment, wander multiple rooms via enterable doors, and start the fry minigame where you dodge oil splashes, juggle timing windows, and feed momentum into her stats.
-Mom now physically roams the living room and can be approached for AI-driven conversation at any time.
-3. **Evening – Phone**: roam the flat, crack open the in-game phone, and chat with three AI-driven friends on the Discord-style app.
-Relationship values, mood, and configuration knobs decide whether friends banter back or leave you on read.
+Each day now hits every beat from dawn prep to midnight wind-down:
+1. **Dawn – Routine** (06:40 → 07:30): wake in the bedroom, hit the bathroom for a quick shower, pick an outfit, pack the bag, and only then take the hall exit.
+Skip the checklist and Nadiya refuses to leave.
+2. **Commute – Tram** (07:30 → 08:15): a 10-second tram cutscene advances the clock while you enjoy the skyline.
+3. **Morning – School** (08:15 → 09:15): roam the exterior for 15 real seconds per in-game minute, chat with classmates (AI-enabled ones marked), dodge hallway chaos, grab vending snacks with real money, then sit for a difficulty-scaling German quiz after a short teacher monologue.
+4. **Afternoon – Home**: explore the larger apartment, fry potatoes in the minigame, or interact with the roaming mom NPC for AI-guided conversation.
+5. **Evening – Phone**: open the Discord-inspired phone overlay anywhere in the flat, type freely with `P`, and juggle three friend chats that react to stats and relationship scores.
-4. **Night – Mom**: branching conversation that stitches scripted beats with local AI (or fallbacks) before sliding into the sleep summary screen.
+6. **Night – Mom**: evening living-room scenes mix scripted beats with AI (or fallback) dialogue before bed.
-5. **Sleep Transition**: fade overlay that tallies the day's events, applies balancing hooks from JSON, and resets the loop.
+7. **Sleep Transition**: fade overlay that tallies the day, applies balance tweaks, and pushes the loop to the next dawn.

 Player stats (mood, hunger, energy, German skill, money, and relationships) update in real time and influence modifiers on actions.
 Segment transitions now include tram cutscenes, respect the real-world clock windows configured in JSON, and the HUD shows a live clock with a clickable skip icon alongside automatic overlap detection that flashes a warning panel if UI elements accidentally collide.

 ## Configuration & Data

 - `data/balance.json` – tunable numbers for stat deltas, timers, quiz rewards, and event thresholds.
-- `data/ai/settings.json` – toggle local model integration and point at a running Ollama/LM Studio endpoint; defaults to deterministic stubs when disabled.
+- `data/ai/settings.json` – toggle AI integration.
+Set `"provider"` to `"huggingface"`, `"openrouter"`, `"koboldcpp"`, or `"generic"`, point `"endpoint"` to the free service you prefer, and drop the API key name in `"api_key_env"`.
+When disabled the dialogue falls back to deterministic canned lines.
 - `data/dialogue/bank.json` – lightweight branching dialogue nodes used to seed scripted beats before AI responses.

 Edit these files to rebalance without touching code.
 The game hot-loads them on boot and caches in memory.